We do not accept insurance. Learn more about our rates.

 - Julia K.

-… in shaping your future superstar.
-Children rely on their family and social influences to sort ideas in their minds and put them together in a way that makes them whole.
-You answer hundreds of questions, listen to harrowing stories, and give advice in spades.
 As they get older, children keep what’s useful and discard what doesn’t work as they find greater understanding and clarity.
-Therapy might be needed when there is a transition in your child’s life, such as starting a new school year or moving to a new home.
+Therapy might be needed when your child is undergoing a transition, such as starting a new school year or moving to a new home.
 Changes can bring on feelings of worry about what’s to come and how to deal with new social demands.

-As a child goes through puberty, the physical changes to their body can be overwhelming.
-New feelings and insecurities may develop as they compare themselves to their peers.
-A change in family structure, such as a divorce, separation, a new baby, or a blended family may interfere with your child’s everyday routine making them uncomfortable or upset with their lack of control over the situation, causing them to lash out or keep their angst inside.
+A change in family structure, such as a divorce, separation, a new baby, or a blended family, may interfere with your child’s everyday routine, making them uncomfortable or upset with their lack of control over the situation, causing them to lash out or keep their angst inside.
 These new developments and more are instances that could set your child off-kilter and require an outsider’s perspective.

 Child and teen therapy for families, New City, NY